evanklem/graffitiwall.io/ARCHITECTURE.md

 Developer checklist

-Supabase project + create schema (pages, sessions, strokes).
+Supabase project + create schema (pages, sessions, strokes) - in progress

-Frontend scaffold (React + react-konva) with local free drawing, zoom/pan, and optimistic render.
+Frontend scaffold (React + react-konva) with local free drawing, zoom/pan, and optimistic render - need

-Edge Function / RPC that enforces 1-hour cooldown and inserts strokes atomically.
+Edge Function / RPC that enforces 1-hour cooldown and inserts strokes atomically - need

-Subscriptions for strokes and sessions on the client to render live updates and presence.
+Subscriptions for strokes and sessions on the client to render live updates and presence - need

-Snapshot export to Storage and snapshot-based page bootstrap (snapshot + replay deltas).
+Snapshot export to Storage and snapshot-based page bootstrap (snapshot + replay deltas) - need

-Basic admin UI for a simple rate-limit dashboard.
+Basic admin UI for a simple rate-limit dashboard (optional) - need